 - Newly Purchased Home: Available if you recently purchased your home.

 - New/Renovated Home Available if you recently renovated your home.

 - Early Shopper Discount: Available if you request a quote before your current policy expires.

 - Insured to Value Discount: Available when you insure up to 100% of the cost to replace your home.

-Take advantage of Liberty Mutual’s discounts by completing an online quote.
+Take advantage of Liberty Mutual’s discounts by completing an online quote on their website.

-The best homeowners insurance companies offer a high number of discounts, helping you keep your premium low.
-If you’re unhappy with your current policy or feel like you’re paying too much, get a quote with a new provider that offers discounts that better match your profile.
+The best homeowners insurance companies offer a number of discounts to help you save on premiums.
+If you’re unhappy with your current policy or feel like you’re paying too much, you can always get a quote with a new provider that offers discounts that better match your profile.

-The circumstances that surround filing a home insurance claim have the potential to make the whole ordeal quite stressful.
-When your home has been damaged, the last thing you want to do is go to battle with an insurance company that you’ve been making payments to for the last several years.
+If you have to file a home insurance claim, it usually means something has gone wrong, so the situation has the potential to be quite a stressful ordeal.
+When your home has been damaged, the last thing you want to worry about is going to battle with an insurance company that you’ve been making payments to for the last several years.

-Amica is one of only two companies to receive above average ratings in six different categories in the J.D.
-Power 2013 U.S. Household Insurance and Bundling Study.
+Amica achieved the highest numerical score across all categories in the J.D.
+Power 2018 U.S. Home Insurance Study — for the 17th consecutive year.
 These six categories measure factors like Overall Satisfaction, Price, Policy Offerings, Claims, and other characteristics fundamental to quality homeowners insurance.